antznin/LEGOlas/website/README.md

 	else:
 		return current angle and radius to main thread
 ```
+#### Our second idea

+The first idea had two major defects, firstly the scan cone was sometimes too wide and so the robot found the ball at a considerably large offset angle.
+The second defect was that, the actual values of the sonar sensor were so different from the theoretical ones.
+As a solution for the first problem we decided to compute the mean of two relevant positions (meaning that correspond to the same ball).
+In order to do that we use the following strategy : our new scan consists of turning 360 degrees in relatively positive direction, then once it detects a "ball" it ignores all angle values that follow until the end of the 360 turn.
+Then it turns in the negative direction ignoring all obstacles that could potentially be in the previously ignored zone minus 30 degrees.
+Two positions are considered close if the difference between the distances at which they were detected is negligible.
+This allows us to find the ball in a more reliable way.

-We wanted to move around the field and try to cover as much of the field as possible.
-However, because of the uncertainty of the postion and of the imprecision of the sonar sensor, we gave up on that idea.
+To counter the second problem, we wanted to move around the field and try to cover as much of the field as possible.
+However, because of the uncertainty of the position and of the imprecision of the sonar sensor, we gave up on that ideaespecially that moving around too much requires calibrating all the time and it wouldn't be that beneficial in games that would last 4 minutes to spend much time on that.
+So we decided to adopt the following strategy.

 #### Aim lower, but with more confidence